We’re in the process of figuring out how much CO2-e this trip generates. In the meantime, learn more about our climate commitment.

-8 Days | Encounter the extraordinary flora and fauna of the Galapagos’ central islands
+Encounter the extraordinary flora and fauna of the Galapagos’ Central Islands

-- Isla Baltra, Ecuador
+12 reviewsStart: Isla Baltra, Ecuador

-- Isla Baltra, Ecuador
+End: Isla Baltra, Ecuador

 - Theme

-- Sailing, Wildlife
+- Cruises, Wildlife

 - Physical rating

-- Indicates how physically exerting a trip is, and how fit you will need to be to enjoy it.
+Indicates how physically exerting a trip is, and how fit you will need to be to enjoy it.
 More info on physical ratings

-- Explore the remote west coast of Isabela on a small Panga boat, and venture to the far-west Fernandina, home of the highest density of marine iguanas
+- Explore the remote west coast of Isabela on a small panga boat and venture to the far-west Fernandina – home of the highest density of marine iguanas.

 Itinerary